What Causes Snoring

 While often annoying and embarrassing for the snorer, simple snoring does not usually cause any serious effects on the snorer’s health.
 In contrast, obstructive sleep apnea is a serious health risk.

 So how can you tell if you snore versus if you have sleep apnea?
 Unfortunately, there is no simple test or internet quiz that can tell you this – only a qualified medical practitioner can figure out if you suffer from snoring or something more serious.
 If you have sleep apnea, you may exhibit symptoms such as snoring – but you might not.
-Because of this, you should address any medical concerns with Brisbane Snoring’s head doctor, Dr Colin Campey, a past snorer himself with over 40 years experience as a medical practitioner.
+Because of this, you should address any medical concerns with Brisbane Snoring’s head doctor, Dr Colin Campey, a past snorer himself with over 40 years of experience as a medical practitioner.

 Are there home remedies for snoring?